scc416/draw-bar-chart/README.md

 - Type: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)

-This is crucial, especially when there are multiple bar charts, so the function can calculated the width of y-axis to set the position of the x-axis.
+This is crucial, especially when there are multiple bar charts, so the function can get the width of y-axis (of the correct graph) to set the position of the x-axis.
 Id has to be unique.

 #### **chartTitle** (optional)